eddiebeherano/Course-Project---Cleaning-Data--Coursera-/CodeBook.md

 "f_" are replaced with "Frequency_"

 6) Finally , we create a new tidy dataset containing the mean of the variables per subject per activity.

+With all the variables, the data has been divided by its range (gyroscope, entropy, etc) to normalise it.
+When we divide something with a set of units by something else using the same set of units, the units are cancelled out leaving us with a ratio